defndaines/meiro/README.md

 ### Wilson's

+Wilson's starts at a random cell and then does a random walk.
+When it introduces a loop by coming back to a visited cell, it erases the loop then continues the random walk from that point.
+The algorithm starts slowly, but produces a completely unbiased maze.

-To generate a loop-erasing, random-walk maze using Wilson's:
+To generate a loop-erasing, random-walk maze:
 ```clojure
 (require '[meiro.wilson :as w])
 (png/render (w/create (m/init 8 25)))